rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

         https://console.developers.google.com/apis/api/sqladmin.googleapis.com/overview?project= "Project ID"

-4. Use the following comands, as the `root` user, to install the required packages on the Ansible Server:
+4. Use the following commands, as the `root` user, to install the required packages on the Ansible Server:

         yum install python-pip